chhylp123/hifiasm/README.md

-In addition, hifiasm also outputs three binary files that save all overlap inforamtion (*prefix*.ec.bin, *prefix*.ovlp.reverse.bin, *prefix*.ovlp.source.bin).
+In addition, hifiasm also outputs three binary files that save all overlap information (*prefix*.ec.bin, *prefix*.ovlp.reverse.bin, *prefix*.ovlp.source.bin).
 With these files, hifiasm can avoid the time-consuming all-to-all overlap calculation step, and do the assembly directly and quickly.
 This might be helpful when you want to get an optimized assembly by multiple rounds of experiments with different parameters.